olenive/jsub/README.txt

 Suppose that there are several combinations of inputs and we want to try them one at a time while keeping the overall procedure the same (see: examples/example_02/echo_vars.protocol).
 To do this we can declare variables in the protocol file.

 Variables are declared using the same syntax as in bash (e.g. $VARIABLE or ${VARIABLE}).

+NOTE: The job files also use shell variables to preform their logging functions.
+These varaiables begin with JSUB_* so it is best to avoid using variables starting with "JSUB_".

 We can create a table of variable names and their associated values in a file and pass it as an argument to the --vars option (see examples/example_02/vars02.vars)